openharmony/docs/en/application-dev/reference/apis-ability-kit/errorcode-ability.md

 When **launchType** of the target ability is singleton or specified, do not specify **processMode** and **startupVisibility** in **startAbility()**.

+## 16000069 ExtensionAbility Fails to Start a Third-Party Application in Strict Mode

+**Error Message**

+The extension cannot start the third party application.

+**Description**

+This type of ExtensionAbility cannot start a third-party application in strict mode.

+**Possible Causes**

+The ExtensionAbility is in strict mode, and this type of ExtensionAbility is forbidden to start third-party applications in strict mode.

+**Solution**

+1. Check the conditions for enabling the strict mode of this [type of ExtensionAbility](../../application-models/extensionability-overview.md).
+2. Start the ExtensionAbility in non-strict mode.

+## 16000070 ExtensionAbility Fails to Start a ServiceExtensionAbility in Strict Mode

+**Error Message**

+The extension cannot start the service.

+**Description**

+This type of ExtensionAbility cannot start a ServiceExtensionAbility in strict mode.

+**Possible Causes**

+The ExtensionAbility is in strict mode, and this type of ExtensionAbility is forbidden to start a ServiceExtensionAbility in strict mode.

+**Solution**

+1. Check the conditions for enabling the strict mode of this [type of ExtensionAbility](../../application-models/extensionability-overview.md).
+2. Start the ExtensionAbility in non-strict mode.

 ## 16000071 Application Clone Is Not Supported

 **Error Message**